lennygir/polito-se2-23-02-thesis/README.md

   }
   ```
 - PATCH `/api/applications/:id`
   - accept or reject a specific application.
-If the application is accepted, all the pending applications of that student are removed, and all the pending applications for that proposal are rejected
+If the application is accepted, all the pending applications of that student are set canceled, and all the pending applications for that proposal are rejected
   - request body content example
   ```
   {